-Rule 41 Own-initiative opinions
+Rule 41 Own-initiative opinions and reports

-1. Applications for own-initiative opinions may be submitted to the Bureau by three of its members, by a commission via its chairman or by 32 members of the Committee.
-These applications must be submitted, with reasons, not later than three working days before the opening of the Bureau meeting and, wherever possible, before the annual work programme is adopted.
+1. Applications for own-initiative opinions or reports may be submitted to the Bureau by three of its members, by a commission via its chairman or by 32 members of the Committee.
+These applications must be submitted, with reasons, and together with all the other discussion documents in accordance with Rule 36(4), wherever possible, before the annual work programme is adopted.

-2. The Bureau shall decide on applications for own-initiative opinions by a majority of its members and shall refer the opinions to the relevant commissions in accordance with Rule 39.
-The President shall inform the plenary assembly of all Bureau decisions approving and allocating own-initiative opinions.
+2. The Bureau shall decide on applications for own-initiative opinions or reports by a majority of three quarters of members present.
+Before a vote is taken the presence of a quorum shall be verified.
+The opinions or reports shall be referred to the relevant commissions in accordance with Rule 39.
+The President shall inform the plenary assembly of all Bureau decisions approving and allocating own-initiative opinions or reports.